fcdoc/doc/en/flashduty/mixin/alert_integration/grafana.md

 Grafana Alerting to Flashduty alert level mapping:

-The system sequentially extracts the `severity`, `priority`, and `level` tags from the alert event.
+The system sequentially extracts the `severity`, `priority`, and `level` from the alert event tags.
 The corresponding values will be used as the alert level in Prometheus.
-If none are extracted, the system will automatically set the Prometheus alert level to `warning`.
+If none are extracted, the system automatically sets the Prometheus alert level to `warning`.

 | Grafana Alerting |  Flashduty  | Status |
 | ---------------- | -------- | ---- |